Arrlindii/wagawin-sdk-ios/README.md

 NOTE: If your App hasn't been verified yet, you will receive no ads when you are in `PRODUCTION`-mode.
 You can check your status in the [Admin Panel](https://wap-admin.wagawin.de)

+NOTE: If your app uses its own sound or music, you must ensure that it doesn't play during an Wagawin ad.
+To do this, you use the callbacks provided by the GameCallbackDelegate protocol to stop your audio when the ad starts and resume your audio when the ad finishes.

+NOTE: To support WagawinSDK your app must support at least one portrait and one landscape orientation.
+Otherwise it may lead to crashes.
+Your ViewControllers however dont need to support multiple interface orientations.

 ## Author